 The price literally runs straight up for 30 minutes without ever looking back.

-While this rally ended around the midday, there are times where a stock will run the entire day.
+While this rally ended around midday, there are times when a stock will run the entire day.

 Your goal with trading this strategy is to eat as much of the gains as humanly possible.